 Back in 2016, we had planned to travel to Nagaland for Hornbill Festival, but all of a sudden, the Government of India announced the demonetization of all ₹500 and ₹1,000 banknotes and our trip got canned!
 This year, during Durga Pujo, we were out for lunch with friends, when we randomly started the conversation of exploring Northeast – which finally led to the actualization of this trip!
 Sometimes, that’s how things happen – wonderfully, when you least expect it.
 We would have probably attended it some other time, years later, but thanks to our dear friends (Snigdha, Antara & Navonil) for showing enough enthusiasm and joining us in this 8 days’ long journey across Nagaland!

-If you’ve been to the Hornbill Festival in Nagaland, let us know about your experiences!
+If you’ve also attended the Hornbill Festival in Nagaland, let us know about your experiences in the comments below!
 We’d love to hear back from you.
-And in case you haven’t, you must add it to your travel bucket list – ‘coz it’s something that you be experienced at least for once in a lifetime.
+And in case you haven’t, you must add it to your travel bucket list – ‘coz it’s something that you should experience at least for once in a lifetime.